lukasholzer/diploma-thesis/chapters/web/6_server-architecture.md

 ```

-### The Local Storage
+### The HTML5 Storage

 Heading up to part of storing data it is necessary to know, that storing key/value pairs in browsers was a crucial thing before the introduction of the so-called Web Storage – some browsers are referring to it as the "Local Storage" or "DOM Storage".
 Looking to the historical part of storing elements in the browser cookies seemed as a good solution in this days.
-On the one hand it seemed like a good idea storing data persistent even after navigating away from the site, but on the other hand, it caused a huge traffic on every HTTP request.
+On the one hand it seemed like a good idea storing data persistent even after navigating away from the site or closing the browser, but on the other hand, it is unlike with cookies.
+You have to send it manually if you want to transmit it to the remote web server.
+Considering the use of the local storage you need not be aware of using it, accordingly, the browser support is amazing if you check the Table.
+> cf. Pilgrim, HTML5 – Up and Running, p.129

 | IE   | Firefox | Safari | Chrome | Opera | iPhone | Android |
 | ---- | ------- | ------ | ------ | ----- | ------ | ------- |